a-mr/dvorus-layout/README.md

 XKBLAYOUT="us"
 XKBVARIANT="dvorus"
 ```
+In Ubuntu one needs to edit `/etc/default/keyboard`, then run `dpkg-reconfigure`
+confirming that he wants to keep the layout, after which layout seems to be
+compiled into kernel/initramfs.

 Xkb symbols can be loaded manually by those commands (NOT recommended):
 ```
 setxkbmap -layout us -variant dvorus